kcg295/kcg295.github.io/teaching.md

 #### Classes

-At Instituto Superior Técnico I have taught two courses: the practical labs of the Highly Dependable Systems course, and the entirety of the Advanced topics in Parallel and Distributed Computing course.
+At Instituto Superior Técnico I taught three courses: the practical labs of the Highly Dependable Systems course, the entirety of the Advanced topics in Parallel and Distributed Computing course, and the entirety of the Fundamnentals of Privacy and Anonymity course.
 During my time at New York University Tandon School of Engineering I taught two courses: Information Security and Privacy and Application Security.
+Currently at Universidade NOVA de Lisboa I teach the practical labs of the Computer Architecture course.

+##### Fundamentals of Privacy and Anonymity

+The Fundamentals of Privacy and Anonymity course teaches students the foundational works of the fields of privacy and anonymity that are necessary to jump into creating private and anonymous systems and protocols.
+In this PhD level course I took a flipped classroom approach and tasked students with presenting and reviewing seminal works in the areas of privacy and anonymity, including Privacy as Contextual Integrity, Differential Privacy, and Tor.

 ##### Highly Dependable Systems